The fair of Almeria is celebrated during the second half of August in a fairground by the river Andarax.

 This fair has a good atmosphere and takes place during the day in the centre of the city, it’s the ideal place to have some tapas, some typical wine of the area and to dance.
 Many people go dressed up in the typical costumes.

 It has a great number of fair huts that work as pubs where one must pay an entrance fee, and other many that are free to get in.
 There is an area dedicated to the mechanical attractions and fast food stands.

 The fireworks of the fair of Almeria take place at midnight of the two Saturdays, the opening fireworks and the ones that end the fair.

 In this fair that commences on the fair’s Wednesday, the potters from all over Spain and Portugal gather together.

-- Flamenco festival and folkloric festival of the Mediterranean villages, where they exhibit the typical dances.
+The Flamenco and folkloric festival of the Mediterranean villages is where they exhibit the typical dances of the region.